Smartproxy/Amazon-scraper/README.md

 ## Features
  - Ready-made targets to efficiently scrape the most popular Amazon pages
- - Retrieves results as formatted JSON data
+ - Results retrieved as formatted JSON data
- - Quick and simple authentication
+ - Quick and simple parameter configuration & authentication
- - Easy parameter configuration
+ - No IP blocks or rate-limitations thanks to built-in proxies
  - User-friendly web interface with scheduling options

 ## Getting started